R2Northstar/NorthstarWiki/docs/modding/publishing.md

 After you have set up the folder structure, head to [https://northstar.thunderstore.io](https://northstar.thunderstore.io) and log in with either Discord or Github.
 Then you can use the _Upload_ button at the top of the page to upload your zip.

-When uploading, it will verify your package structure and you can publish after its successfully checked.
+When uploading, it will verify your package structure and you can publish after it's successfully checked.

 To update a mod, change the version in mod.json and manifest.json, and upload again.
 If the mod name is the same, it will update the previous version.